owncloud-archive/documentation/admin_manual/configuration/server/config_sample_php_parameters.rst

 are generated within ownCloud using any kind of command line tools (cron or occ).
 The value should contain the full base URL:
 ``https://www.example.com/owncloud``
+As an example, alerts shown in the browser to upgrade an app are triggered by a cron background process and therefore uses the url of this key, even if the user has logged on via a different domain defined in key ``trusted_domains``.
+When the user clicks an alert like this, he will be redirected to that URL and must logon again.

 ::